Skip to main content

 Written by Sergio M

 Notifying users about incidents or critical processes at the right time is at the core of an optimally functioning operation.
-Ubidots simplifies this process with the Notify User event action, allowing you to select users from your account and notify them via SMS, email, voice call, or Telegram.
+Ubidots simplifies this process with the Notify User event action, allowing you to select users or contacts from your account and notify them via SMS, email or voice call.

 Learn how to create a Notify User action following this guide.